Samara Costa Rica

 La Vela Latina on the beach is a relaxed hangout for sipping a cocktail at sunset and after.
 Friendly bartenders, snacks and American football when it’s the season.

 Samara Pacific Lodge is a French restaurant, a 5 min drive to the north of Samara’s center.
 The menu changes daily and features fresh ingredients along with a great wine selection.

 Micro Bar is a small, intimate place which specializes in beers from local breweries but also serves cocktails.

 |Night||Tabanuco is a beach restaurant with bar that often has reggae nights and other music events.
 It’s a stylish yet unpretentious place with a big tree in the middle of the dance floor.|

 Las Olas is a local’s favorite on the north end of the Samara beach.
 It offers Mexican food and pool tables in a rustic environment.
 (Don’t walk alone on the beach at night)

 |Late Night||Bar Arriba on Samara’s main drag is a sports bar with large screen TVs.
 At night it turns into a night club with DJs and special music events where you can dance and party in the tropical breeze.|

 Getting to Samara:

-Samara can be reached quite easily via the 35 km paved road from Nicoya, or, if coming from the Tempisque bridge via Hojancha and Carrillo.
-Daily direct busses connect to San José.
-Unfortunately, the small airport of Carrillo is no longer in operation.
+Samara can be reached quite easily on the 35 km paved road from Nicoya.
+If coming from the Tempisque bridge you can also take the road over the mountains via Hojancha and Carrillo.
+Daily direct buses connect to San José.
+The Samara airport however does not exist any more.
+The closest airstrip is in Nosara.